At a Glance

 Evaluation

-Ranked primarily by innovative use of compute headroom — how meaningfully the scaffolding leverages fast inference in ways that differ from standard single-pass agent design.
+Ranked primarily by innovative use of inference-time compute headroom - how meaningfully the scaffolding leverages fast inference in ways that differ from standard single-pass agent design.
 Pass^3 is taken into account only as relative improvement over the chosen model as baseline, i.e. the delta the scaffolding produces, not the absolute score.
 Evaluation is based on the required technical report alongside the measured improvement.

 Prizes